Pac-Dessert1436/Atari-Pong-Clone-VBPGE-Python/README.md

-# Atari Pong Clone
+# Atari Pong Clone in VB.NET and Python

 ![Atari Pong Gameplay](screenshot.png)

 This project is a faithful recreation of the classic Atari Pong game with modern enhancements.
-Implemented in both VB.NET (using vbPixelGameEngine created by [@DualBrain](https://github.com/DualBrain/)) and Python (using the Pygame module), this project offers a nostalgic gaming experience with additional features like single-player mode against AI, multiple game states, and a clean user interface.
+Implemented in both VB.NET (using `vbPixelGameEngine` created by [@DualBrain](https://github.com/DualBrain/)) and Python (using the Pygame module), this project offers a nostalgic gaming experience with additional features like single-player mode against AI, multiple game states, and a clean user interface.

 ## Features

 - **Two Game Implementations**:
-  - VB.NET version using VbPixelGameEngine
+  - VB.NET version using `vbPixelGameEngine`
   - Python version using Pygame
 - Single-player mode with intelligent AI opponent
 - Two-player mode for competitive gameplay